Jump to content

 The Social Services and Well-Being (Wales) Act 2014 and the Codes of Practice

-The Social Services and Well-being (Wales) Act 2014 (the Act) provided the basis for a new statutory framework for social care in Wales.
+The Social Services and Well-being (Wales) Act 2014 (the Act) provided the basis for a statutory framework for social care in Wales.
 The principles of the Act are:

 • voice and control